Cydhra/coraxlib/docs/pll_utree_t.md

 The data structure is made up of two different structs.
 The first, `pll_utree_t` wraps the tree.
 In general, when a tree is used for a function, it requires a `pll_utree_t`.
-Some important things to know about this structure: the first `inner_count` nodes in the `nodes` array are assumed to be "inner nodes".
+Some important things to know about this structure: the last `inner_count` nodes in the `nodes` array are assumed to be "inner nodes".
 This means that they have a non-null `next` pointer.
 Several functions that use `pll_utree_t`s don't check for this, so they may fail when this assumption is